open-sauced/guestbook/README.md

 ## 🤝 Contributing

 All contributors are required to abide by our [Code of Conduct](https://github.com/open-sauced/.github/blob/main/CODE_OF_CONDUCT.md).
 Please follow the Readme directions for contributing.
-## 🌐 i18n Request

-Want to share the power of Open Source with other non-English people worldwide?
-Check out our <!-- add translation guide here -->
-## 🌐 i18n Credit
-Reviewed a translation PR?
-We want you to get credit, too!
-Create a PR following the exact instructions below and you can receive Hacktoberfest credit!

-1. Create your own PR to update this page.
-1. In the PR title, include the PR number of the translation you reviewed.
-We will need to check this.
-1. In the PR description, link to your review comment in the translation PR.
-1. As the only change to this page, update the statement at the bottom of this file to increase the count by 1 to have your contribution considered!

-If you have any questions, just ask, and thank you for helping us with our mission to share the power open source worldwide! 😄
+- **Translations:** Eager to spread the love of open source in another language?
+Share them with us!
+If there are enough votes and volunteers to translate the README in the languages other than the ones mentioned in translation guide <!-- add link to the guide here -->, you can decide who will fork and maintain the translation repo.
+Afterwards, link the forked repo in the community-translations.md <!--add link to the community-translations.md here-->.
 ## Contributors

 <!-- ALL-CONTRIBUTORS-BADGE:START - Do not remove or modify this section -->